Crystalis Crystal Dictionary

 The Sharp Edge of Focus

-Axinite crystal
+Axinite Group

 Blurred situations wear down self-trust.
 Too many loyalties in the room.
 Too much borrowed weather.
 The original intention gets harder to locate each time it passes through another person's nervous system.